OWASP/CheatSheetSeries/cheatsheets_draft/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 ## Framework Security

-Less XSS bugs appear in applications built with modern web frameworks.
+Fewer XSS bugs appear in applications built with modern web frameworks.
 These frameworks steer developers towards good security practices and help mitigate XSS by using templating, auto-escaping, and more.
 That said, developers need to be aware of problems that can occur when using frameworks insecurely such as:

 - *escape hatches* that frameworks use to directly manipulate the DOM
 - React’s `dangerouslySetInnerHTML` without sanitising the HTML